Antibiotics for Strep Throat (Streptococcal Pharyngitis)

 Clarithromycin (Biaxin) is reasonable for patients allergic to penicillin.
 One study suggests that 10 days of clarithromycin may be more effective in eradicating group A streptococci than 5 days of azithromycin 10.

-Several studies indicate that a 10-day course of a cephalosporin is superior to penicillin in eradicating group A beta-hemolytic streptococci5.
+Several studies indicate that a 10-day course of a cephalosporin antibiotic is superior to penicillin in eradicating group A beta-hemolytic streptococci5.

 Narrower-spectrum cephalosporins such as cefadroxil or cephalexin are preferable to the broader-spectrum cephalosporins such as cefaclor, cefuroxime, cefixime, and cefpodoxime.